How Much Does Furnace Replacement Cost in Los Angeles? 2026 Guide

 - Rising energy bills.
 If your gas bills have been climbing even though your usage has not changed, the furnace's efficiency is declining.
 A new high-efficiency unit can cut your heating costs by 20% to 30% compared to an aging 80% AFUE model.

 - Cracked heat exchanger.
 This is a safety issue, not just a performance issue.
 A cracked heat exchanger can leak carbon monoxide into your living space.
-If your technician identifies a cracked heat exchanger, replacement is strongly recommended.
+If your technician identifies a cracked heat exchanger, replacement is strongly recommended — patching is not safe.

 If you are on the fence, we offer free estimates that include a thorough inspection of your existing system so you can make the decision with full information.